-The Financial Industry Disputes Resolution Centre Ltd (FIDReC) was launched about twelve years ago in August 2005.
-Since its launch, FIDReC has come a long way, establishing itself as the leading ADR (Alternative Dispute Resolution) institution in Singapore specialising in the resolution of financial disputes between consumers and financial institutions.
-To date, FIDReC has resolved more than 10,000 financial disputes.
+Since its launch back in August 2005, the Financial Industry Disputes Resolution Centre Ltd (FIDReC) has cemented itself as the primary ADR (Alternative Dispute Resolution) institution in Singapore specialising in financial disputes between consumers and financial institutions.

+In all, FIDReC has resolved more than 11,000 financial disputes.